apache/dolphinscheduler-website/docs/en-us/dev/user_doc/guide/installation/pseudo-cluster.md

 ## Initialize the Database

-DolphinScheduler metadata is stored in relational database.
-Currently, PostgreSQL and MySQL are supported.
+DolphinScheduler metadata is stored in the relational database.
+Currently, supports PostgreSQL and MySQL.
 If you use MySQL, you need to manually download [mysql-connector-java driver][mysql] (8.0.16) and move it to the lib directory of DolphinScheduler.
-Let's take MySQL as an example for how to initialize the database
+Let's take MySQL as an example for how to initialize the database:

 ```shell
 mysql -uroot -p